apache/mesos/docs/configuration.md

       If the user does not exist, an error occurs and the task will fail.
       If set to <code>false</code>, tasks will be run as the same user as the Mesos agent process. (default: true)
+      <b>NOTE</b> This feature is not yet supported on Windows agents, and
+      therefore the flag currently does not exist on that platform.
     </td>
   </tr>
   <tr>